AnyFetch/developers.anyfetch.com/guides/provider.md

 layout: doc
 ---

 Creating a provider is quite simple.
-Even better, most of the anyFetch default providers are opensource: you can take a quick peek at them if you have any trouble.
+Even better, most of the anyFetch default providers are open-source: you can take a [quick peek at them](https://github.com/search?q=%40Papiel+provider) if you have any trouble.

 Basically, a provider is a simple gateway between some data-source (Dropbox, a folder on your computer, your mail on Gmail) and the Fetch API.
 You just need to take the data and send them using the `/providers/documents` and `/providers/documents/file` endpoints.